 These Are Just Some Suggestions

-There are endless ways to create memorable and strong passwords.
+There are endless ways and many tools to create memorable and strong passwords.
 Remember that even the methods mentioned above are only examples, each of them can be used in slightly different ways to create completely different results.
 Go with what you think would be the easiest for you to remember, and build your password around that.
 As long as you follow the basic guidelines, and use the same rules for all your passwords, you shouldn’t have problems.

 If you’re not convinced, and would rather continue with random ones, find the best ways to manage your passwords.
 If you need further help in managing your huge password collection, head over to our password management guide for some priceless information.
 No matter how you prefer to generate your passwords, you might want to consider using a password manager to store them all.
 Here are a few basic types of password managers for you to pick from!